w3f/polkadot-wiki/docs/learn-DOT.md

 of locks, these funds cannot be transferred but can be used in other parts of the protocol such as voting in governance or being staked as a validator or nominator.

-Vesting funds are on a linear release schedule and unlock a constant amount of tokens at each block.
+Vesting funds are on a linear release schedule and unlock a constant number of tokens at each block.
 Although the tokens are released in this manner, it does not get reflected on-chain automatically due to the fact that locks are [lazy](#lazy-vesting) and require an extrinsic to update.